Al3zama1/swe-notes/CCNA/19 - Dynamic Routing.md

 ![ECMP static routes](./img2/ecmp-static-routes.png)
 * It's possible to have ECMP (Equal Cost Multi-Path) with static routes as well.
 * As shown above, there is a tie in the metric number for the two configured routes to the same destination network.
 Therefore, the traffic will be load balanced between them.
-	* Static routes don't really use the concept of metric so there will always be the same value, resulting in ties for multiple static routes to the same destination network.
+	* Static routes don't really use the concept of metric so there will always be a value of 0, resulting in ties for multiple static routes to the same destination network.
 ### IGP (Interior Gateway Protocol) Metrics
 ![dynamic routing metrics](./img2/dynamic-routing-metrics.png)